bernardoskoehler-ship-it/java-oop-bank-system/v2-bank-system/README.md

-# 🏦 Java Bank System V2 (Console Application)
+# 🏦 Java Bank System v2

-A simple banking system developed in Java using Object-Oriented Programming principles.

-This project simulates basic banking operations such as account creation, deposits, withdrawals, transfers, and transaction history management through a console-based interface.
+An improved version of a console-based banking system built in Java, focusing on better architecture, validation, and user interaction.

+This version enhances the original project (v1) by introducing stronger object-oriented design, safer input handling, and a fully interactive system.

 ---

-## 🚀 Features
+## 🚀 What’s New in v2

-* Create different types of accounts:

-  * Current Account
-  * Savings Account
-  * Premium Account
+This version is a major upgrade over **v1**, focusing on code quality and real-world behavior.

+### 🔥 Key Improvements

+* ✅ Interactive console menu system
+* ✅ Safe input handling (no crashes on invalid input)
+* ✅ Centralized control with `Banco` class
+* ✅ Better validation across all operations
+* ✅ Consistent use of `boolean` returns for operation success/failure
+* ✅ Improved method naming (`valorPosTaxa`)
-* Account activation with password validation
+* ✅ Account activation system with password attempts
-* Deposit and withdrawal operations
-* Money transfers between accounts
-* Transaction history tracking
+* ✅ Transaction history with access control (only active accounts)
-* Input validation (prevents crashes from invalid input)
-* Console-based interactive menu
+* ✅ Polymorphism for account behavior

 ---